7.4 Healthy lifestyles and healthy nutrition

 The Childhood Obesity Surveillance Initiative (COSI) in the Republic of Ireland

 In 2018, the Department of Health gathered data and released a survey surrounding obesity and children in Ireland.
 It found that 1 in 5 primary school children are overweight or obese, with obesity being more prevalent in girls and in disadvantaged schools.
 Most schools are free from food and drink advertisement with sugar-sweetened beverages unavailable at most schools.
 100% of schools who participated in this survey do not have a vending machine present on the school grounds.

 Encouraging healthy lifestyles and healthy nutrition for young people

 UBU - Your Place, Your Space

-In December 2020, the Minister for Children and Youth Affairs launched UBU - Your Place, Your Space.
+In December 2020, the Minister for Children, Equality, Disability, Integration and Youth launched UBU - Your Place, Your Space.
 The scheme aims to help to deliver the National Drugs Strategy’s goal of improving services for young people at risk of substance misuse in socially and economically disadvantaged communities.
 The primary target group are 10- to 24-year-olds who are described in the National Youth Strategy as marginalised, disadvantaged, or vulnerable.
 Further details are available in Chapter 4.7.